 Program Goals & Performance

 The goals of the Campbell Physician Assistant Program strive to:

-Performance: 94% of graduating students surveyed evaluated the program learning environment as highly conducive to meet professional practice standards
+Performance: 97% of students in the class of 2014 agreed that the program learning environment was highly conducive to meet professional practice standards.

-Performance: 95% of graduating students surveyed agreed that the program provides significant clinical training experiences to enable them to effectively practice with diverse populations in a variety of settings.
+Performance: 95% of students in the class of 2014 agreed that the program provides significant clinical training experiences to enable them to effectively practice with diverse populations in a variety of settings.

 Performance: Campbell PA students train with DO, MD, PHARM.D, PT, MSPH and nursing students.
-They participate in structured university-wide interdisciplinary clinical case exercises each year.
+They participate in structured university-wide interprofessional clinical case exercises each year.
 100% of students in the class of 2014 agreed that the program adequately prepared them for interprofessional practice.